bytefish/bytefish.de/blog/aspnet_core_odata_error_handling.md

 nice way to quickly build API SDKs using Kiota.
 By using Blazor you don't have to switch between too many paradigms and gain some kind of "Rapid Application Development".

-I am not saying all this in here is a perfect approach!
-But it is a very straight-forward one.
-And I think it can be well understood, without diving too deep into all the ASP.NET Core Error Handling infrastructure.
+I am not saying all this in here is a perfect approach, but it is a very straight-forward one.
+And I think it can be well understood, without diving too deep into the ASP.NET Core Error Handling mechanisms.

-It might be interesting to see, how this can be built using the existing `ProblemDetails` infrastructure.
-I have the feeling, that an `IProblemDetailsWriter` might be sufficient, but... it turned out to be way too complicated for me.